ozluy/netend-game/README.md

 # netend-game
 ![alt tag](https://ozluy.github.io/devices.PNG)
 Game for NetEnd
-you can see demo on http://ozluy.github.io/projects/netend-game
+without canvas: you can see demo on http://ozluy.github.io/projects/netend-game with canvas: you can see demo on http://ozluy.github.io/projects/netend-game/canvas